 - RLY-2608.
+ReDiscover Trial.
+RLY-2608 is the lead program in our efforts to discover and develop mutant selective inhibitors of PI3K α .
 In December 2021, we dosed the first patient in a first-in-human clinical trial for RLY-2608, the first known allosteric, pan-mutant and isoform-selective phosphoinositide 3 kinase alpha, or PI3K α , inhibitor in clinical development, or the ReDiscover Trial.
 In April 2022, we initiated the second arm of the dose escalation part of this trial, evaluating RLY-2608 in combination with fulvestrant for patients with HR+, HER2-, PI3K α -mutated, locally advanced or metastatic breast cancer.
 RLY-2608 is the lead program of multiple efforts in our PI3K α franchise to discover and develop mutant selective inhibitors of PI3K α .
 In the fourth quarter of 2021, we announced preclinical data for RLY-2608, in which we observed that RLY-2608 preferentially bound to mutant PI3K α at a novel allosteric site discovered by the Dynamo platform.
 The data also suggest that projected clinically relevant doses of RLY-2608 achieved tumor regression in PIK3CA mutant in vivo xenograft mouse models representing H1047R and E545K mutations with significantly reduced impact on glucose metabolism compared to non-mutant selective active site inhibitors.
 The data further suggest that in preclinical models, RLY-2608 combined with standard of care therapies resulted in regressions in ER+/HER2- breast cancer.
 In April 2023, we announced initial clinical data from the ReDiscover Trial with a data cut-off date of March 9, 2023 that was presented at the American Association for Cancer Research, or AACR, Annual Meeting 2023.
 The initial clinical data demonstrated that RLY-2608 achieved selective target engagement at multiple predicted efficacious doses with a favorable initial safety and tolerability profile.
-RLY-2608 has been was generally well-tolerated in the 42 patients treated as of the March 9, 2023 data cut-off date.
+RLY-2608 was generally well-tolerated in the 42 patients treated as of the March 9, 2023 data cut-off date.
 Among the 17 patients receiving doses at target exposures (400 mg twice-daily, or BID, dose in monotherapy, 600 mg BID dose in combination with fulvestrant and 800 mg BID dose in combination with fulvestrant), the observed adverse events were mostly low-grade events that were manageable and reversible with no observed Grade 3 hyperglycemia, diarrhea or rash, which are the adverse events most commonly associated with treatment discontinuation for existing investigational and approved therapies that inhibit PI3K α .
-Early anti-tumor activity was seen across In July 2023, we initiated a range dose expansion cohort of doses and mutations, including a partial response the ReDiscover Trial in patients with PI3K α -mutant, HR+, HER2- locally advanced or metastatic breast cancer, patient with twelve prior lines patients receiving a 600 mg BID dose of therapy whose response was confirmed subsequent to the data cut-off date.
-The median treatment duration among the 27 patients RLY-2608 in combination with breast cancer was approximately four months with 70 percent (19/27) still on treatment as of the data cut-off date.
-To date, a maximum tolerated dose has not been reached and dose exploration is ongoing to determine the recommended dose(s) for the dose expansion cohorts.
-On August 8,

-2023, fulvestrant.
-In August 2023, we announced additional updated interim clinical data for RLY-2608 which with a data is discussed further below cut-off date of July 24, 2023 from 17 breast cancer patients treated with a 600 mg BID dose of RLY-260 in "Recent Developments." combination with fulvestrant.
-Such updated interim clinical data showed an interim clinical benefit rate or CBR, of 86% (six of seven CBR-evaluable patients) with one of five efficacy-evaluable patients with measurable disease achieving a confirmed partial response.
-We believe that, overall, the updated interim clinical data continue to support selective target engagement across doses and mutation types with favorable interim safety and tolerability data.
-In October 2023, we announced our plan to initiate a triplet combination with RLY-2608, fulvestrant and cyclin dependent kinase 4/6.
+In July 2023, we initiated a dose expansion cohort of the ReDiscover Trial in patients with PI3K α -mutant, HR+, HER2- HER2- locally advanced or metastatic breast cancer, with patients receiving a 600 mg twice daily, or BID, dose of RLY-2608 in combination with fulvestrant.
+In August the fourth quarter of 2023, we announced updated interim clinical data for RLY-2608 with a data cut-off date of July 24, 2023 from 17 breast cancer patients treated with a 600 mg BID initiated two additional dose expansion cohorts of RLY-2608 in combination with fulvestrant.
+Such updated interim clinical data showed an interim clinical benefit rate, fulvestrant - a second 600 mg BID cohort as well as one at 400 mg BID.
+In the fourth quarter of 2023, we also initiated a triplet combination arm with RLY-2608, fulvestrant and the cyclin dependent kinase 4/6, or CBR, of 86% (six of seven CBR-evaluable patients) with one of five efficacy-evaluable patients with measurable disease achieving a confirmed partial response.
+CDK 4/6, inhibitor ribociclib.